Daily Houserule tweets: January 2023

 Notes:

-• True max range occurs at a 45° shot angle with ceiling of Max Range/4 – ignoring air resistance, the abstractness of game Max Range, etc. Given those uncertainties, I’ve gone with a maximum ceiling of Max Range/5 as easier to use.
+• True max range occurs at a 45Β° shot angle with ceiling of Max Range/4 – ignoring air resistance, the abstractness of game Max Range, etc. Given those uncertainties, I’ve gone with a maximum ceiling of Max Range/5 as easier to use.

 • I call on the abstract 1/2D stat because it’s handy.
 Replace 1/2D with 50% Max Range for weapons that have no 1/2D.
-(Or do that all weapons, if you prefer.)
+(Or do that for all weapons, if you prefer.)

 • If you’d like to really simplify things: Merge Low shots into Flat and merge High into Arced.
 Use only three angles: Flat (up to 1/2D Range; no extra ceiling), Arced (up to 90% Max Range; ceiling is Max Range/20), and Max (up to Max Range; ceiling is Max Range/5).